digitallyinduced/ihp/Guide/your-first-project.markdown

 import Web.View.Posts.Show
 ```

 In the header we just see some imports.
 Controllers always import a special `Web.Controller.Prelude` module.
 It provides e.g. controller helpers and also the framework specific functions we will see below.
 The controller also imports all its views.
-Views are also just "normal" haskell modules.
+Views are also just "normal" Haskell modules.

 #### Controller Instance